 I have been very pleased with my 08 vectra estate.
 Its a 1 .9 sri diesel.
 After 2 years of ownership it has performed well pulling easily up thesteep hills around here.
 Good firm cornering, comfortable ride.
 Economical on A roads, not so good around lanes and short journeys.
 Fantastically roomy especialy with rear seats down.
 Only problem is the gap behind front seats when rear ones down as the dogs can fall down it so we have made a little removable table like gadget to fill the space when required.
 This carhas a lower then average rear window which improves visibility immensly when reversing in awkward country lanes.

+comfortable car the road noise is higher than expected.
+The built in sat nav is adequate but not a projection view only map based and you are offered an annual update costing £90.
+The rear seating folds flat to give a large space for goods.
 There a vulnerable component the air conditioning condenser, this is located in front of the engine radiator and lower, there is a plastic grill that should protect it but has holes that allow stones through, I have had the condenser damaged and it is expensive, the garage also fitted an extra piece of mesh in the front of the manufactures grill.